rayalan/binary-adages/content/stripe-review.md

 [TOC]

-All too often, integrating with a third-party technology is a pain: The product doesn't reliably work, the documentation is inadequate, the solution lacks essential concepts, the customer support disappears once the purchase has been made, and so on.
+All too often, integrating with a third-party technology is a pain: the product doesn't reliably work, the documentation is inadequate, the solution lacks essential concepts, the customer support disappears once the purchase has been made, and so on.
 Most developers have felt this pain, I think, whether it is using an open source library or a purchased solution.

 Thus on the rare occasions when a company knocks it out of the park with an effective product that is a joy to work with technically, I want to reflect on how that win was achieved -- and what lessons I can learn.